 After implementing the proper iterator, run the main.py program to test your implementation.
 Leave the main.py alone, put all your implementation in a file named linkedlist.py.

-1. Implement a List class using (Singly) Linked-List nodes (You may use the linked list with exceptions you implemented earlier in the semester.)
+1. Implement a List class using (Singly) Linked-List nodes.

 Create a ListNode class that contains the following attributes:

 - data: contains any data that then node should represent. - next: contains a pointer to the next item in the list.